 The most sustained and widespread campaign was the clash between the British Empire and the Kīngitanga (Māori King movement) in Taranaki, Waikato and Bay of Plenty between 1860 and 1864.
 The last period of the wars, from 1864 to 1872, was largely fought by colonial troops and their Māori allies against followers of Māori prophetic leaders.
 These wars occurred in Taranaki, East Coast and the central North Island.

 Confiscations and impact

-After the wars significant areas of Māori land in the North Island were confiscated by the government.
+After the wars, significant areas of Māori land in the North Island were confiscated by the government.
 Reactions against the confiscations saw a period of continued tension.
-In Taranaki peaceful protests against land confiscations were led by prophets Te Whiti-o-Rongomai and Tohu Kākahi at Parihaka.
-Parihaka was occupied by government forces on 5 November 1881 and the settlement was partially destroyed.
-Protests against land confiscation continued.
+In Taranaki, peaceful protests against land confiscations were led by the prophets Te Whiti-o-Rongomai and Tohu Kākahi at Parihaka.
+After Parihaka was occupied by government forces on 5 November 1881, the settlement was partially destroyed.
+Protests against land confiscation in Taranaki continued.

-The last skirmish between the government and Māori occured in 1916 with the arrest of Rua Kēnana at Maungapōhatu.
-Two Tūhoe men were killed during a firefight.
+The last skirmish between the government and Māori occurred in 1916 with the arrest of Rua Kēnana at Maungapōhatu in Te Urewera.
+Two Tūhoe men, including Rua’s son Toko and close friend Te Maipi, were killed during a firefight with police.